cap-js/mcp-server/README.md

 - Generated HTTP endpoints and OData URLs
 - Cross-references between definitions

-The fuzzy search algorithm matches definition names and allows for typos or partial matches, making it easy to find entities like "Books" even when searching for "book" or "boks".
+The fuzzy search algorithm matches definition names and allows for partial matches, making it easy to find entities like "Books" even when searching for "book".

 ### `search_docs` - Embedding-Based Documentation Search

-This tool uses vector embeddings to search through CAP documentation content stored locally.
+This tool uses vector embeddings to search through preprocessed CAP documentation content stored locally.
 The process works as follows:

 1. **Pre-processing**: CAP documentation is chunked into semantic sections and converted to vector embeddings using a local embedding model
 2. **Query processing**: Your search query is also converted to an embedding vector